 - A driver who is required to undertake a drug screen test and/or alcohol screen test will be requested to sign a consent form before taking a drug screen test and/or alcohol screen test.

-10.1 Drivers must comply with this policy at all times.
+9.1 Drivers must comply with this Policy at all times.

-10.2 If a driver is found to have breached this policy, they may be subjected to disciplinary action.
+9.2 If a driver is found to have breached this Policy, they may be subjected to disciplinary action.
 The type and severity of the disciplinary action will depend upon the circumstances of the case and the seriousness of the breach.
 In serious cases, this may include permanent off-roading from Ola.

-- Temporary suspension of access to the Ola driver app;
+- Temporary suspension of access to the Ola app;

-11. 1 Ola will inform and may, where necessary, conduct training or information sessions for all drivers relating to:
+10.1 Ola will inform and conduct training or information sessions for all drivers relating to:

-- the effects of alcohol and drug use (including prescription and pharmacy drugs) while driving;
+- the effects of alcohol and drug use (including prescription and pharmacy drugs) in the workplace;

-- the risks to the safety of drivers and others by the use of alcohol and drugs.
+- the risks to the health and safety of drivers and others by the use of alcohol and drugs